 Reputable cloud service provider

-4.0 User-Interfaceand Overview
+4.0 User-Interface

 4.1 User-Interface Requirements and Constraints

 This section of the system specification will show a basic outline of the user-interface design of the application will look like.
 The designs shown are from the customer, driver, and GoGoGrocery staff screens.
 The aim is to create a user-interface that is easy to use and efficient as we understand that not everyone is used to using technology.
 Thus, the user interface must be understandable to everyone of all levels of technological backgrounds.
 Other than ease of use and efficiency, we want the design of the user-interface to look aesthetically pleasing.
 This allows the customers to be more attracted to using the application which will help with the longevity of the GoGoGrocery application.
 The “screens” shown below are a draft of what we believe is the best design choice for the application.